mvolkmann/blog/src/swift.md

 The parentheses are required even for functions that have no parameters.

-When the return type of a function cannot be inferred and no return type is specified, it defaults to `Void` which is an empty tuple (`()`).
+When the return type of a function cannot be inferred and no return type is specified, it defaults to the `Void` type which is an empty tuple (`()`).

 To call a function, specify the function name